Heterogeneous Responses to Continuous Treatments: A Cluster-Based Causal Framework

 Looking at the composition of the clusters displayed in Figure \ref{fig:mappa}, we see that Cluster 1 includes regions from Ireland, Southern Germany, and Southern England, while Cluster 2 predominantly consists of regions in Spain, Northern Germany, the Netherlands, Sweden, and Finland.
 Lastly, Cluster 3 is composed of many French regions as well as nearly all regions in Italy and Greece.
 These latter countries were among the hardest hit during the Great Recession, which may explain the counterintuitive finding that higher EU funding led to less growth in these regions.
-Indeed, particularly during the years 2008-2015, regional inequalities in Greece and Italy widened (\citep{fingleton2015shocking}), despite the larger influx of EU funds to their least developed regions.
+Indeed, particularly during the years 2008-2015, regional inequalities in Greece and Italy widened \citep[see][]{fingleton2015shocking}, despite the larger influx of EU funds to their least developed regions.